MusaAqeel/MusaAqeel/README.md

 ![](https://komarev.com/ghpvc/?username=MusaAqeel)
 ## 💻 What I'm up to...
-- 🔨 Founded and Maple High Schools Computer Science Clubs division "Maple Programming".
+- 🔨 Founded Maple High Schools Computer Science Clubs division "Maple Programming".
 - 🔨 Developing an iOS application in Swift that has an overview of events, shows announcements, built in TechAssist functionality and other useful tools for students.
 - 🥇  2x Hackathon Best UI/UX Award Winner for "Formula Invaders" and "Machine Learning 101"
 - 👾  Recived Ryerson DMZ CanHack 2022 Badge